adarnimrod/resume/resume.rst

 - Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarens.

-- Likes: Python, Ansible, git, SSH, local unit tests, remote CI tests.
+- Likes: Python, Ansible, git, SSH, vim, local unit test, automated CI tests.

+- Dislikes: Bureaucracy, knowledge silos,

 Employment
 ----------

 :2014-2015:
   DevOps in `Wise ecommerce <https://www.wiser.com/>`_, in charge of reliability, automation, scaling.
-Proudest moment: scaling a single process to 10,000s of requests a minutes running to 10s of nodes on AWS (using Ansible, LXC and EC2 autoscaling groups).
+Helped transition the company from single physical server to AWS.
+Proudest moment: scaling a single process to 10,000s of requests a minute running on 10s of nodes on AWS (using Ansible and LXC).

 :2013-2014:
    Sysadmin in Intel Haifa, managing a cluster of ~250 SuSE Linux servers and